-- a) Plugs and connectors for connecting equipment to the MAINS supply, including appliance couplers used to connect detachable MAINS supply cords, shall conform to the relevant specifications for plugs, socket-outlets and connectors. - b) If the equipment is designed to be supplied only at voltages below the level of 6.3.2 a) in NORMAL CONDITION or SINGLE FAULT CONDITION, or from a source used solely to supply that equipment, the plugs of the MAINS supply cord shall not fit into the socket-outlets of MAINS supply systems at voltages above the RATED supply voltage of the equipment.
-Mains-type plugs and sockets shall not be used for purposes other than connection of a MAINS supply. - c) If plug pins of cord-connected equipment receive a charge from an internal capacitor, the pins shall not be HAZARDOUS LIVE 5 s after disconnection of the supply. - d) On equipment with accessory MAINS socket-outlets, - 1) if the outlet can accept a standard MAINS supply plug, there shall be a marking as specified in 5.1.3 e); - 2) if the outlet has a TERMINAL contact for a protective earth conductor, the input MAINS supply connection to the equipment shall include a protective earth conductor connected to a PROTECTIVE CONDUCTOR TERMINAL.
+a) Plugs and connectors for connecting equipment to the MAINS supply, including appliance couplers used to connect detachable MAINS supply cords to the equipment, shall conform with the relevant specifications for plugs, socket-outlets and connectors.

+b) If the equipment is designed to be supplied only at voltages below the level of 6.3.2 a) in NORMAL CONDITION OF SINGLE FAULT CONDITION, or from a source used solely to supply that equipment, the plugs of the mains supply cord shall not fit into the socket-outlets of MAINS supply systems at voltages above the RATED supply voltage of the equipment.
+Mains-type plugs and sockets shall not be used for purposes other than connection of a MAINS supply.

+c) If plug pins of cord-connected equipment receive a charge from an internal capacitor, the pins shall not be HAZARDOUS LIVE 5 s after disconnection of the supply.

+d) On equipment with accessory mains socket-outlets,

+1) if the outlet can accept a standard MAINS supply plug, there shall be a marking according as specified in 5.1.3 e);

+2) if the outlet has a TERMINAL contact for a protective earth conductor, the input MAINS supply connection to the equipment shall include a protective earth conductor connected to a PROTECTIVE CONDUCTOR TERMINAL.